isaac-mason/arancini/packages/arancini/README.md

 TL;DR: ECS is a data-oriented architecture for structuring your application.

 In arancini, components are defined as classes and can contain data.
 You can then use queries to find entities that have certain components, and run logic on them.
-Arancini also has built-in support for Systems, but you can also use queries alone to roll your own "System" logic.
+Arancini has built-in support for Systems, but you can also use queries alone to roll your own "System" logic.

 Object-pooling is a core feature of arancini.
 Arancini will pool and re-use entity and component objects for you!
 This helps avoid garbage collection and improves performance.